This funding call was open to projects that could accelerate impact in the following areas:

 Three awards were made, totalling £108k.

 - A heterogeneous platform for GaN power electronics (Het-GaN), Professor Merlyne De Souza, University of Sheffield

-This project explores a solution for “Integrated Control functionality via multi-wafer integration of power and logic functions” as a means of achieving “power conversion at frequencies greater than 20 MHz” in GaN.
-This topic has recently been identified as second amongst the grand challenges by PEUK [“Driving Innovation in Power Electronics across the UK Community”, 28/03/2017].
+This project will explore a solution for “integrated control functionality via multi-wafer integration of power and logic functions” as a means of achieving power conversion at frequencies greater than 20 MHz in GaN.
+This topic has been identified as a priority by PEUK .

-A robust, compact, high-efficient, soft-switched AC chopper for smart residential distribution network using SiC power electronics
+- A robust, compact, high-efficient, soft-switched AC chopper for smart residential distribution network using SiC power electronics – A Amiri, Loughborough University.